-Louis Pasteur (December 27, 1822 - September 28, 1895) microbiologist born in Dole.
-He breakthroughs in the causes and preventions of disease.
+Louis Pasteur (December 27, 1822 - September 28, 1895) breakthroughs in the causes and preventions of disease.
 His discoveries reduce) mortality from puerperal fever, and he (4. to create) the first vaccine for rabies.
 His experiments (5. to support) the germ theory of disease.
 He (6. / to be) best known to the general public for inventing a method to stop milk and wine from causing sickness, a process that came to be called pasteurization.
 He (7. to be) regarded as one of the three main founders of microbiology, together with Ferdinand Cohn and Robert Koch.
 Pasteur also (8. to make) many discoveries in the field of chemistry, most notably the molecular basis for the asymmetry of certain crystals.

-Rluetongue disease or d ratarrhal fever (1. to be) a non-contagious, insect-borne • quently of cattle, goats, buffalo, deer, dromedarie and antelope.
-It ( 2. to be) ca used by the Bluetongue virus.
-Bluetongue virus ( 3. to ca use) serious disease in livestock.
-Partly due to this BTV ( 4. to be) in the forefr ont of molecular studies for last three decades and now ( 5. to represent) one of the best understood viruses at the molecular and structural levels
+Bluetongue disease or catarr hal fever (1. to be) a non-contagiou s, insect-borne viral disease of ruminants, m ainly sheep and less free quently of cattle, goats, buffalo, dee r, dromedaries and antelope.
+It (2. to be) cau used by the Bluetongue virus.
+Bluetongue virus (3. to cau use) serious disease in livestock.
+Par tly due to this, BTV .
+(4. to be) in the forefro ont of molecular studies for last thre e decades and now (5. to represent) one o of the best understood viruses at the molecular and structural levels.

-In modern molecular biology, the genome ( 1. to be) the entirety of an organism's hereditary information.
+In modern molecular biology, the genome (1. to be) the entirety of an organism's hereditary information.
 It (2. to be) encoded either in DNA or, for many types of virus, in RNA.
 The genome (3. to include) both the genes and the non-coding sequences of the DNA.
-The term ( 4. to be) adapted in 1920 by Hans Winkler, Professor of Botany at the University of Hambur g, Germany.
+The term (4. to be) adapted in 1920 by Hans Winkler, Professor of Botany at the University of Hamburg g, Germany.

-Severe acute respiratory syndrome (SARS) (1. to be) a viral respiratory disease of zoonotic origin that severe acute respiratory syndrome coronavirus (SARS-CoV or SARS-CoV-1), the first-identified strain of the SARS coronavirus species severe acute respiratory syndrome-related coronavirus (SARSr-CoV).
+Severe acute respiratory syndrome (SARS) (1. to be) a viral respiratory disease of zoonotic origin that (2. to surface) in the early 2000s caused by severe acute respiratory syndrome coronavirus (SARS-CoV or SARS-CoV-1), the first-identified strain of the SARS coronavirus species severe acute respiratory syndrome-related coronavirus (SARSr-CoV).
 The syndrome (3. to cause) the 2002-2004 SARS outbreak.
-In late 2017, Chinese scientists (4. to trace) the virus through the intermediary of civets to cave dwelling horseshoe bats in Yunnan province.
-No cases of the first SARS-CoV(5 to be reported) worldwide since 2004.
+In late 2017, Chinese scientists (4. to trace) the virus through the intermediary of civets to cavedwelling horseshoe bats in Yunnan province.
+No cases of the first SARS-CoV (5. to be reported) worldwide since 2004.
 In 2019, its successor, the related virus strain severe acute respiratory syndrome coronavirus 2 (SARS- CoV-2), (6. to be discovered).
 This new strain causes COVID-19, a disease which (7. to bring about) the COVID-19 pandemic.

-Most emerging infectious diseases - such as Lassa fever, Marburg haemorrhagic fever, Nipah viral infections and other viral diseases - ......
-(1. to have) wildlife origins.
-Within the syndrome (SARS) epidemic in 2003 and the Middle East respiratory syndrome (MERS), which ......
-(4. to stem) from the introduction of the novel coronavirus, SARS-CoV-2, into human populations.
-Although the specific mechanism of SARS-CoV-2 ......(5. not / to be identified / definitively), at some point or over perhaps multiple-species pathogen transmission.
-The World Health Organization (WHO), the Food and Agriculture Organization of the United Nations (FAO), the World Organization for Animal Health (OIE) and the United Nations Environment Programme (UNEP) ........(7. to recognize) the repeated emergence of zoonotic diseases and the linkages of some of them along the value chain of the wildlife trade.
+Most emerging infectious diseases - such as Lassa fever, Marburg haemorrhagic fever, Nipah viral infections and other viral diseases - (1. to have) wildlife origins.
+Within the syndrome (SARS) epidemic in 2003 and the Middle East respiratory syndrome (MERS), which (4. to stem) from the introduction of the novel coronavirus, SARS-CoV-2, into human populations.
+Although the specific mechanism of SARS-CoV-2 (5. not / to be identified / definitively), at some point or over time, interactions may have occurred that(6. to allow) for cross- and perhaps multiple-species pathogen transmission.
+The World Health Organization (WHO), the Food and Agriculture Organization of the United Nations (FAO), the World Organization for Animal Health (OIE) and the United Nations Environment Programme (UNEP) (7. to recognize) the repeated emergence of zoonotic diseases and the linkages of some of them along the value chain of the wildlife trade.